-And if you're more interested in improving your own artistic endeavours, check out our roundup of tutorials on art techniques, or kit yourself out with the essential art supplies you need for painting.
+If you'd like to improve your own artistic endeavours, check out our list of tutorials covering art techniques and how to draw.
+Or, kit yourself out with the essential art supplies you need for painting.

 The National Gallery in London has a huge collection of 2,400 pieces online, and you can search, browse and view the art on its website.
 With iconic pieces by Europe's most famous artists, there's a lot of artistic treasure to be found.
 You can go behind the scenes at the gallery, with articles explaining restoration and conservation projects